Diploma in Science

 Program highlights

-- Complete additional science courses in a new area of study and gain additional qualifications.
+- Complete additional science courses and gain further qualifications.

-- Broaden your knowledge so you can qualify for honours or postgraduate programs.
+- Broaden your knowledge to qualify for honours or postgraduate programs.

-- Tailor your diploma to your area of interest by choosing from a wide range of science minors and courses relevant to your goals.
+- Tailor your diploma to your interests with a variety of science minors and relevant courses.

 Majors